 The SHR can take action in the event of a RSL failing to meet required standards or where it believes there is a threat or risk to the interests of tenants and service users.
+Information about the SHR's statutory powers and how it will use them are included in Section 6 of the Regulatory Framework 2024.
 Intervention can take several forms, including:

-- Requiring a Performance Improvement Plan - Serving an Enforcement Notice - Requirement to appoint individuals to the [Board] - Requirement to appoint a statutory manager - Suspension or removal of [Board] members or agents - Restrictions on the activities of a RSL pending or following Inquiries - Inquiries - Direction to transfer of assets to another RSL
+- Requiring a Performance Improvement Plan - Serving an Enforcement Notice - Requirement to appoint individuals to the [Board] - Requirement to appoint a statutory manager - Suspension or removal of [Board] members or agents - Restrictions on the activities of a RSL pending or following Inquiries - Inquiries - Direction to transfer assets to another RSL